guardian/security-hq/hq/markdown/snyk.md

 ## Installing

 Snyk requires node, and `npm`.

+### Developer Install

 To install on a mac, please use:

 ```
 brew install npm